- Dame Kate Barker (Chair)

 - Sofia Poni (ONS)

-- Ian Rowson (Independent Policy Analyst), for items 1 to 5.
+- Ian Rowson (Independent Policy Analyst)

 - Daniela Silcock (Pensions Policy Institute)